 A rare and genuine Moon Talisman

-Another unique creation designed by our astrologer Michael Ofek.
+Another unique creation designed in collaboration with our astrologer Michael Ofek.

 A very unique piece of jewelry, a talisman that is also a Lunar calendar!!

 This talisman helps you track the movements of the Moon in the signs of the zodiac and its respective phases.
 It is made of three parts: the outer zodiac circle, a middle circle with the lunar phases, and an inner wheel of the average month (30 days).
 Combining the three wheels to the placement of the new Moon (by zodiac sign, and day number) you have a pretty accurate estimate of where the Moon will be all month long, by sign and by phase.
 Staying in touch with the lunar cycles has never been so easy!